FAQs - Science and Research

 Professor Colin Blakemore, who was a member of Stewart Inquiry, has spoken and written extensively on this issue, and, talking about the 1970s calcium efflux studies, has said “…..there is a much greater danger to life associated with poor communications than that implied by a questionable investigation [some 30 years ago]……”.

 Professor Lawrie Challis, Vice-Chairman of the Stewart Inquiry, has said that absorption from [TETRA] handsets would generally be “appreciably less than from current police radios”, that the handsets operate “way below the guidelines” and that there is “no evidence that 17.65Hz pulsing has an effect nor any known biological mechanisms that suggest it should”.

 The most recent study, carried out recently by a team at the Defence Science and Technology Laboratories found no evidence of calcium efflux.
 The results of this study were published in the International Journal of Radiation Biology in December 2005.
-For a summary of the work, visit our Events page for 2007 to see a summary of a presentation at a THG seminar in 2007 by Dr John Tattersall who conducted the studies, click here (opens in a new window).
+To see a summary of a presentation at a THG seminar in 2007 by Dr John Tattersall, who conducted the studies, click here (opens in a new window).
 (See also "16Hz issue" answer above).

 There is a wide range of types of radiation.
-Ionising radiation like X rays and gamma rays is dangerous as it can break chemical bonds and damage DNA.
+Ionising radiation like X-rays and gamma rays is dangerous as it can break chemical bonds and damage DNA.
 RF radiation is low frequency and non-ionising so it cannot do that.
 The only known effect is heating.
 The heating effect from a TETRA handset is very small, and much less than the natural variation in body temperature that occurs throughout the day.
 Larger heating effects can be dangerous – for example microwave ovens emit non-ionising radiation but clearly have a substantial heating effect to cook.
-ICNIRP sets exposure limits designed to protect us and TETRA handsets operate well within these limits.
+ICNIRP sets exposure limits designed to protect against heating effects and TETRA handsets operate well within these limits.